Falco's Rome with Lindsey Davis

-Such a city has a thousand stories hidden in its teeming streets, and during this special tour we will be guided by Lindsey Davis whose novels of the investigators Marcus Didius Falco and Alba Julia have brought the city to life in all its glorious and nefarious splendour.
+Such a city has a thousand stories hidden in its teeming streets, and during this special tour we will be guided by Lindsey Davis whose novels of the investigators Marcus Didius Falco and Flavia Alba have brought the city to life in all its glorious and nefarious splendour.
 We will follow in Falco’s footsteps and visit palaces, slums, ports and country estates as we trace the story of ancient Rome.

 - Travel with Lindsey Davis as she takes you on a tour of Falco’s Rome

 - Visit the Capitoline Museum and view its collections

 - Explore both Portus and Ostia, the ports of Rome